You are placed into one of these courses:

 2:00 pm: Visit a famous farmers market and order all the ingredients you need to cook tonight’s meal – Pasta anyone?

-4:00 pm: Make a tough decision: Stop by your favorite piazza to watch an impromptu ballet performance or head to the nearby café to catch the Palio on TV – which contrada (neighborhood) are you rooting for?
+4:00 pm: Make a tough decision: Stop by your favorite piazza to watch an impromptu ballet performance or head to the nearby café to catch a calcio (soccer) game on TV—which team are you rooting for?

 8:00 pm: Grab a late-night gelato before turning in.